zSynctic/AutoClicker/README.md

 **Bored of the old-looking AutoClickers here is a powerful easy-to-use AutoClicker with many features and a Modern GUI!** <br />

-**This is a simple easy-to-use user-friendly AutoClicker that can automatically click the mouse so fast and hold the mouse button down and has many other features!** <br />
+**This is a simple easy-to-use user-friendly fully-fledged AutoClicker that can automatically click the mouse so fast and hold the mouse button down and has many other features!** <br />

 **More updates are on the way!**